Apply Now!

 Architectural Design Studio 1: Exploring and Experiencing Architecture

-The aim of Architectural Design Studio 1 is to initiate exploratory thinking and creative capacities in beginning students through spatial explorations, particularly focused on the relationship between the body and interior space.
+The aim of Architectural Design Studio 1 is to initiate exploratory thinking and creative capacities in beginning students through spatial explorations, particularly focused on the relationship between the body and interior spaces.
 Understanding of space, material, organisation, and composition are explored through topics of proportion, ergonomics, scale, and circulation, framed around specific methodologies of craftsmanship, tools, materials, and representation in both 2D and 3D.

 Architectural Design Studio 2: Creating and Writing Architecture

 Architectural Design Studio 2 will be a student’s first architectural proposal responding to both existing sites and specific users that encapsulates modern and current architectural history, theory and practice with a particular focus on architectural tectonics, theories of experience and time-based architectures.
-Students will evolve a design enquiry from idea to strategy to architectural proposal for a small sized modestly detailed design proposal that responds to people’s needs and use of place.
+Students will evolve a design enquiry from idea to strategy to architectural proposal for a small sized, modestly detailed design proposal that responds to people’s needs and use of place.
 Students will learn to interpret writings and buildings, to develop their reading and writing skills, and to make use of the fundamental conventions of academic writing.

 Semester 1